Specifications of Stena Elektra ferry

 - Make a note of your vehicle's location and garage deck number/stairway before leaving the car deck.

 - Access to the ship's vehicle (cargo) decks during the voyage is prohibited.

 - Smoking on vehicle decks, as well as in cabins and passenger lounges is forbidden.

 - Wait for the onboard announcement before returning to your vehicle.

 - In order to avoid air pollution, don't start the engine until instructed.

 The shipowner Stena Line (1962-founded, headquartered in Gothenburg, Sweden) is one of the world's largest ferry companies, providing freight and travel shipping services on the Northern Europe's routes that connect UK, Ireland, Denmark, Germany, Latvia, Holland, Norway, Sweden, Poland.
-Stena Line's current fleet includes the ships Mecklenburg Vorpommern, Scottish Viking, Adventurer, Britannica, EFlexer (Edda, Estrid, Embla), Europe, Flavia, Germanica, Hollandica, Horizon, Jutlandica, Scandica (ex Lagan), Baltica (ex Mersey), Nautica, Nordica, Saga, Scandinavica, Skane, Spirit, Superfast VII, Superfast VIII, Superfast X, Vision.
+Stena Line's current fleet includes the ships Mecklenburg Vorpommern, Adventurer, Britannica, EFlexer (Edda, Estrid, Embla), Europe, Flavia, Germanica, Hollandica, Horizon, Jutlandica, Scandica (ex Lagan), Baltica (ex Mersey), Livia, Nautica, Nordica, Saga, Scandinavica, Skane, Spirit, Superfast VII, Superfast VIII, Superfast X, Vision.

 Stena Elektra ferry - user reviews and comments